ryu38/twitter-analysis/README.md

 # Description
+This is the webapp created for my practicing React.js when I was not used to developing webapp.

 Do regression analysis for number of followers and favorites of some tweets related to specific topics for acquiring popular tweets and make the list of them on website from the result.

 ![list](preview/list.png)